larissayasmim/scrabble-c/README.md

 <br>

 ## :gem: &nbsp;&nbsp; Features
-- Determines which of the words submitted by players is worth mor
+- Determines which of the words submitted by players is worth more
 - Print winner or tie
 <br>